Manuel Inocêncio Sousa

 Manuel Inocêncio Sousa (born 22 June 1951) is a Cape Verdean politician.
 Sousa was Minister of Foreign Affairs of Cape Verde from 2001 to 2002 and subsequently Minister of Infrastructure, Transports and Sea.

 Biography

-Manuel Inocêncio Sousa was born in Mindelo on the island of São Vicente.
+Manuel Inocêncio Sousa was born in Mindelo on the island of São Vicente on 22 June 1951.
+He obtained a degree in civil engineering and also has a master's degree in sanitary engineering.